KI7MT/ards-tools/src/docs/README.md

 ## Overview

-The Radio Data as a Service (RDaaS) project aims to provide radio amateurs with a scalable set of end-points for data access.
-As the project grows, so shall this section of the dotnet-core-examples.
+The Amateur Radio Data Service Tools (ARDS) project aims to provide radio amateurs with a scalable set of end-points for data access.
+As the project grows, so shall this section of the `ards-tools`

 The conceptual components can be broken down into three basic areas during development, and the order of work:

 * Data Store (PostgreSQL, MongoDB, Redis, other Data Stores)
+* Optional Command Line Tools
 * Application API (JSON/JSONB) RESt Endpoints
 * Web Based Interface for administration, or Web MVC.